ricardoom/dominotrono/content/portfolio/diorama.md

 svgClipObjectClass: 'fourDots'
 svgColorClass: 'site-color--acid-green'
 tags: ['visual design', 'illustration']
-weight: 2
+weight: 6
-projectRoles: ["Design Lead"]
+projectRoles: ['Design Lead']
-projectCredits: ["Tom McNamara"]
+projectCredits: ['Tom McNamara']
-projectClients: ["PBS Digital Studios", "Thirteen Digital"]
+projectClients: ['PBS Digital Studios', 'Thirteen Digital']
-projectDate: "2015"
+projectDate: '2015'
 ---

 ## Project Details:

 This work was for a short video series by PBS Digital Studios, produced in New York at WNET / Thirteen about the dioramas at the American Muesum of Natural History in New York.
 My role as a designer was to work with the producer [Tom McNamara](https://twitter.com/fieldguidetom) in creating a comprehensive look and feel for the entire project and brand.
 Working on a tight deadline, I created typographic treatments, motion graphics and custom illustrations.
 Additionally, I worked with the producer to develop educational materials in the form of infographics to be used on the project's website and disseminated to various PBS Educational portals.

 Please enjoy srcsetThree first video about the moose diorama on youtube: